 In a statement to local media, a spokesman for the Patent and Trademark Office said the invention was the first patented by a King, adding that Abraham Lincoln patented an invention for riverboats before he became President.

-2- Most people expected Hassan II to stay in power for a very SHORT time.
+2- Most people expected King Hassan II to stay in power for a very SHORT time.

 Most observers expected Moulay Hassan to fail as he ascended the throne on Feb.
 26, 1961.

-However, Hassan II surprised all those who underestimated him and ruled Morocco for 38 years.
+However, King Hassan II surprised all those who underestimated him and ruled Morocco for 38 years.

 3 – Moroccans Believe King Hassan II enjoyed Baraka

-Moroccans liked to say Hassan enjoyed a special “Baraka”, a mystical protective karma peculiar to some, thought to come from Allah, as he has a direct descendant from Prophet Mohammed (PBUH).
+Moroccans liked to say King Hassan II enjoyed a special “Baraka”, a mystical protective karma peculiar to some, thought to come from Allah, as he has a direct descendant from Prophet Mohammed (PBUH).

 The people believed this to the fact that he seemed to always emerge from difficulties unscathed.
 A master at managing Morocco’s complex quilt of ethnic and ideological forces, he maintained a hold on power that was by turns iron-fisted and deftly offhand.